Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

 - make constraing on review (one user can add one review) coding ??

 ## video 30 :
-- related don't add to db as (calculated field)
+- related field (using AI ,using products in the same brand) don't add to db as (calculated field)
-- design db
+- design db (model)
+- using slug , tabular inline ,githun desktop